SuttonNet

 • Search engines take notice of photo titles and alt text.

 • These create more routes to your website.
-People find links to your site whenever they search for photos of bedknobs, broomsticks or whatever it is that you sell.
+People find your site whenever they search for photos of bedknobs, broomsticks or whatever it is that you sell.

-Videos are best uploaded to Youtube, with a link back to your website and links on your webpages to each video.
+Videos are best uploaded to a major site such as Youtube, Rumble or Bitchute with a link back to your website and links on your webpages to each video.

 • Your website will be quicker to load if it is not weighed down with video files.

-• Youtube is another way for people to connect to your website.
-When they find your videos, they also see a website link.
+• Searching for topon these video sites is another way for people to connect to your website.

 • Intellectual property